A0B1C2D3455/LED-project/README.md

-PATTERN LOGIC
+# 💡 Pattern Logic
 The bar graph has 8 LEDs (LED0 to LED7), each connected to a GPIO pin on the ESP32.
 Two patterns are alternated in a loop:

 Pattern 1: 0b01010101